 If you have been arrested, either by state or federal authorities, for pandering obscenity involving a minor, you need to immediately retain the services of a skilled and experienced criminal defense attorney.
-Most cases involving pandering obscenity involving a minor, also known as child pornography, have been investigated by the police and FBI for many months leading up to your arrest.
-While this does not mean that you are going to lose your case but you need immediate defense.
+Most cases involving pandering obscenity involving a minor have been investigated by the police and FBI for many months leading up to your arrest.
+While this does not mean that you are going to lose your case, you need immediate defense.

 What Type of Plea Deal Can I Expect?

 When potential clients call in, they typically have three standard questions:

 - Is there anything you can do to help me?

 - How much does it cost to hire a criminal defense attorney?

 We represent individuals all over Ohio who have been arrested on pandering obscenity charges.
 The first question almost always comes down to what type of plea deal is acceptable to the client.
 What type of plea can you expect on pandering charges?
 That depends on a number of factors, from the specific county to the precise subject matter – graphic content, violence, and age are all important factors.

 Each count in state court typically carries with it 2 to 8 years in prison.
 So, if you have 100 videos, you could theoretically be facing 800 years in prison.
 However, that type of sentence is virtually never handed out.
 A typical plea will focus on having the person plea to a combination of counts.
 But before you do that, why not take a shot at defending yourself?
 As former prosecutors, we at Patituce & Associates can confidently assert that an aggressive defense can actually help the prosecutor make you a better offer.